Whale Watching in the Dominican Republic [2026 Guide]

 Species

 Two of the most intriguing behaviors about humpbacks are their acoustic sounds and their breaching displays.
 Their complex songs play a significant role in communication and can be heard throughout the ocean.
 And observing the acrobatics of a breaching whale is a thrilling experience.
-You’ll see them just how much strength and agility they have when you see them leaping from the water.
+You’ll see just how much strength and agility they have when you see them leaping from the water.

 Whale watching in the DR